Should First Aid training be part of the driving test?

 Automated External Defibrillator – Defibrillation is one crucial stage in a sequence of events that need to occur for the resuscitation of a victim of sudden cardiac arrest (SCA).
 This sequence, or ‘chain of survival’, starts by summoning the emergency services as soon as possible.
 Continue reading

-Flying ambulance AED drone to be launched
+AED drone to be launched as Flying ambulance

 Flying ambulance AED droneAutomatic external defibrillators (AEDs) are now a common sight at airports and sports venues, but they’re nowhere near to being ubiquitous.